intel-analytics/ipex-llm/docs/docs/getting-started.md

 The most recommended way to create your first model is to modify from an existing one.
 BigDL provides plenty of models for you to refer to.
 See [Scala Models/Examples](UserGuide/resources.md) and [Python Models/Examples and Tutorials](PythonSupport/python-resources.md).

 To define a model, you can either use the Sequential API or Functional API.
 The Functional API is more flexible than Sequential API.
 Refer to [Sequential API](ProgrammingGuide/Model/Sequential.md) and [Functional API](ProgrammingGuide/Model/Functional.md) for how to define models in different shapes.
-Navigate to *Programming Guide/Layers* on the side bar to find the documenations of available layers and activation.
+Navigate to *API Guide/Layers* on the side bar to find the documenations of available layers and activation.

 After creating the model, you will have to deside which loss function to use in training.
 Find the details of losses defined in BigDL in [Losses](APIdocs/Losses.md).